5jt/dyalog-cookbook/manuscript/03_structure.md

 * Because of `enc` and `nl` we have to have two lines anyway, but if we weren't interested in `enc` and `nl` a one-liner would do: `tbl⍪←CountLetters ⊃⎕NGET file`.
 Is this a good idea?

   The answer is no. In case you have to inspect what comes from several files because one (or more) of them contain something unexpected you want to be able to check what you've got, one by one.
 By separating it on two lines you can open an edit window on `txt`, put a stop vector on line 5 and you can easily check on the contents of one file after the other.
-(This is why a function key executing `→⎕LC` is so useful)

 * Although the system settings are done in `MyApp` that's not exactly ideal because these settings should be set for everything in the WS, in particular `#`.